 Bill & Melinda Gates Foundation contributes to the following ADB-administered fund:

 Credit Suisse is a leading global financial services company headquartered in Zurich.
-Credit Suisse contributed grant and expertise to the Inclusive Business Support facility, which provides technical assistance to promote investment in inclusive business in ADB's DMCs.
+Credit Suisse contributed grant and expertise to the Inclusive Business Support facility, which provides technical assistance to promote investment in inclusive business in ADB's developing member countries.
 Credit Suisse's expertise contribution is to deploy up to six staff members every year for 3 years as part of its Global Citizens Program to provide specialized business expertise to companies targeting low-income communities.
-This innovative public-private partnership initiative was further enhanced by Credit Suisse who provided training to bankers and impact investors to equip them with skillsets required for structuring financing for inclusive business deals and providing expertise to ADB on local currency solutions.
+This innovative public–private partnership initiative was further enhanced by Credit Suisse who provided training to bankers and impact investors to equip them with skill sets required for structuring financing for inclusive business deals and providing expertise to ADB on local currency solutions.

 Korea Energy Agency

 Korea Energy Agency (KEA), formerly Korea Energy Management Corporation, is a public institution responsible for the implementation of energy conservation policies, energy efficiency improvement measures, new and renewable energy deployment, and climate change mitigation activities.
 The Ministry of Trade, Industry and Energy established it in 1980 under the Rational Energy Utilization Act.
-KEA has been at the center of laying the foundation for a low energy consumption society and mainstreaming an energy-effcient culture, from energy audit services that identify energy saving potential in energyintensive business sites, to ICT-based optimization of energy use patterns in industrial and buildings sector.
-KEA has been operating joint consulting projects with ADB, the Inter-American Investment Corporation, the United Nations Industrial Development Organization, and the World Bank to assist DMCs by incorporating lessons learned from KEA's experiences.
+KEA has been at the center of laying the foundation for a low energy consumption society and mainstreaming an energy-efficient culture, from energy audit services that identify energy saving potential in energy-intensive business sites, to ICT-based optimization of energy use patterns in industrial and buildings sector.
+KEA has been operating joint consulting projects with ADB, the Inter-American Investment Corporation, the United Nations Industrial Development Organization, and the World Bank to assist developing member countries by incorporating lessons learned from KEA's experiences.

 The Rockefeller Foundation